libtcod/libtcod.github.io/tutorials/python/2021/part-0.md

 ![Font File](https://raw.githubusercontent.com/libtcod/libtcod/master/data/fonts/dejavu16x16_gs_tc.png)

-Right click the image and save it to the same directory that you're planning on placing your code in.
+Right click the image and save it to `/data/dejavu16x16_gs_tc.png` in your project directory.
 Other options for fonts [are available here](https://github.com/libtcod/libtcod/tree/master/data/fonts), but you'll need a font ending in `_tc.png` for this tutorial.

 ### Getting help